7 Skills Every Data Scientist Should Have

 • Google Cloud

-These tools provide data professionals access to cloud-based databases and frameworks that are key for advancing technology.
-They are used in many industries now, so it is important in data science to become familiar with the concepts behind cloud computing.
+These tools provide data professionals with access to cloud-based databases and frameworks that are key to advancing technology.
+Cloud computing is used in many industries now, so it is important in data science to become familiar with the concepts behind it.

 Where to start: Amazon Web Service's AWS Fundamentals Specialization offers an overview of the features, benefits, and capabilities of AWS.